carlinhoshk/website/src/content/docs/configure/billing/index.md

 ## Old pricing plans

 All old seat-based or personal plans have been faded out.
-If you had one of those, and need help of any kind related to those, please contact support at support@gitpod.io.
+If you had one of those, and need help of any kind related to those, please contact at billing@gitpod.io.

 ## FAQs